-National Authors Day: Check Out These 10 Authors of Business Books
+National Authors Day: 10 Authors of Business Books

-In honor of National Authors Day, we’ve compiled a list of ten authors that have been credited with inspiring some of the most successful business leaders.
+In honor of National Authors Day, we’ve compiled a list of books by ten authors that have inspired some of the most successful business leaders.
 By reading the wise words of these authors, you can learn new skills and ideas that will propel your company to excellence.

 1. Michael E. Gerber, The E-Myth Revisited